 World War I Folklore — The Legend of the UB-85 Seamonster

-On April 30th, 1918 British patrols in the North Atlantic came upon the German U-Boat UB-85 in the open ocean.
+On April 30th, 1918 British patrols in the North Atlantic came upon the German U-Boat UB-85 in the open ocean, manned by a visibly terrified crew.
 Rather than dive, the crew of the U-Boat immediately surrendered, offering no resistance.
 It was noticed that the submarine had sustained damage which prevented it from submerging, however there were no reports of combat actions by Allied forces in the area.
 Immediately, the U-Boat’s commander, Captain Gunther Krech was interrogated.
 His explanation was one that the British officers certainly did not expect.

 According to Krech the submarine had surfaced the night before in order to recharge its batteries when a large monster crawled out of the dark waters and climbed aboard the deck of the sub.
 Krech described the creature as thus,